Venue & Accommodations

 History

-The Athenaeum is a private member-only club that first opened its doors on the campus of the California Institute of Technology, known as Caltech, in 1930.
+The Athenaeum is a members-only club that opened its doors in 1930 on the campus of the California Institute of Technology, known as Caltech.

-As early as 1921, George Ellery Hale, astronomer and Caltech trustee, envisioned an Athenaeum in Pasadena.
-Completed in 1930, The Athenaeum was designed by architect Gordon B. Kaufmann with landscaped gardens by Florence Yoch and Lucile Council.
+The Athenaeum was designed by architect Gordon B. Kaufmann with landscaped gardens by Florence Yoch and Lucile Council.
 It is a distinguished example of Mediterranean Revival architecture, characterized by its red tile roofs, smooth stucco walls, arched loggias and courtyards that blend indoor and outdoor space.
-Over the decades The Athenaeum has remained one of the campus’s architectural gems, retaining its historic character.
+Over the decades The Athenaeum has remained one of the Caltech campus’s architectural gems, retaining its historic character.

 If you read this, thank you.
 You know Anna appreciates it.